debug-ito/example-openshift-chat/README.md

-# Sample Application of OpenShift Plack/PSGI cartridge
+# Example Application of OpenShift Plack/PSGI cartridge

-This is a sample application using
+This is an example application using
 [OpenShift Plack/PSGI cartridge](https://github.com/debug-ito/openshift-cartridge-plack).

 ## About This App